The Sunday Show (BBC Scotland)

-The Sunday Show is the BBC's Sunday morning politics programme for Scotland that is broadcast across television and radio platforms from the headquarters of BBC Scotland at Pacific Quay in Glasgow.
+The Sunday Show is the BBC’s Sunday morning politics programme for Scotland.
+It is broadcast from the headquarters of BBC Scotland in Pacific Quay, Glasgow.
+The 30-minute television programme typically follows Sunday with Laura Kuenssberg from New Broadcasting House.

-The show airs weekly on BBC One Scotland and BBC Radio Scotland.
-It has run since February 2021.
+The two-hour long show is simulcast weekly with the first half-hour broadcast on BBC One Scotland and the remainder aired on BBC Radio Scotland.

+The programme is currently presented by BBC journalist Gary Robertson.
+He replaced launch presenter Martin Geissler during a schedule shake-up in late 2025.

 History

 The show replaced the Sunday Politics Scotland television show and the Sunday edition of the Good Morning Scotland radio show.
 Gordon Brewer who presented Sunday Politics Scotland had announced his retirement in October 2020.
 The new show first aired on 7 February 2021.

-Format

-It is a cross-platform show that runs for two hours.
-The first half hour is broadcast on both television and radio, and the remaining 90 minutes on radio only.
-In summer 2021, the show was broadcast as a radio programme only.